ksikka/readingblog/contents/drafts/02-write-it-down/index.md

 #### 2. Improved follow-through rate

-By reviewing my previous week, I'm always reminded to follow up with the people I met.
+By reviewing your previous week, you're reminded to follow up with the people you met.
-They might be friends of friends or acquaintences you bump into randomly.
+These might be friends or acquaintences you bumped into randomly.
+Making friends is a different topic, but it's surprising that keeping a time log helps.

 Simply sending a message to a person you enjoyed meeting is a great way to get them to remember you, and to remember to invite you the next time they plan